richardzcode/Journal-AWS-Amplify-Tutorial/step-03/README.md

-# Step 03 - Authentication UI
+# Step 03 - Customize Authentication UI

 The default Auth UI looks good.
 However we just like perfection.
 Let's replace it.